mepley1/service-monitor/README.md

 # service-monitor
-A simple service monitoring script, to run as a cron job.
+A simple monitor script for systemd-controlled services.

-To run it every 5 minutes, add a cron job like:
+To run it every 5 minutes, add a cron job:

 `sudo su`

 `crontab -e`

-`*/10 * * * * ~/service-monitor.sh`
+Then in nano/vi, add: `*/5 * * * * ~/service-monitor.sh`